sp496/knowledge-base/spark/spark.md

 <img src="img_10.png" width="500"/>

-Set of partitions: eg. I have one partiion per hdfs block
+Set of partitions: eg. I have one partiion per hdfs blocks | Atomic pieces of a dataset

-List of dependencies on parent RDDs
+List of dependencies on parent RDDs | set of dependencies on parent RDDs

-Function to compute a partition given it parents: given an iterator for each of the parents you should produce an iterator for the output partition.
+Function to compute a partition given it parents: given an iterator for each of the parents you should produce an iterator for the output partition. | function for computing the dataset based on its parents

-Optional preferred locations: locality preferences,
+Optional preferred locations: locality preferences

 Optional partitioning info(Partitioner): Captures the data distribution at the output (of the RDD).
 The scheduler can use this to optimize future operations on this dataset